cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 <PanelListItem number="2">

-If one of your services fails to start because it could not resolve one of the other containers, you can restart it, and only it, with, for instance:
+If one of your services (for example `sentry-bob`) fails to start because it could not resolve one of the other containers, you can restart that service independently with:

 ```sh
 $ docker compose restart sentry-bob